Xchristech/ChrisM-xd/README.md

 * Then choose create new app
 * Enter your app name and Create.
 * Connect with your GitHub account.
-* Search CHRIM-XD, and connect.
+* Search KANGO-XMD, and connect.
 * Press deploy and wait for a few minutes.
 * Enjoy.
 </details>